Exchange Voucher for Cash

 Why was the payment card introduced?

-How will the payment card develop in the future?
+How will the payment card develop prospectively?